 Slow Cooker Method

-If your inner pot is metal and heat-proof (i.e. not ceramic), you can do the first few steps on the stove first.
+- If your inner pot is metal and heat-proof (i.e. not ceramic), you can do the browning of the lamb on the stove first.
 It’s pretty easy and you will only need 5 minutes for this.
 You basically want to brown off everything before setting the slow cooker on.
-Otherwise, if it is a ceramic crockpot, then do the first few steps in a saucepan first and then transfer the mix to the slow cooker pot.
+Otherwise, if it is a ceramic crockpot, then do the browning in a saucepan first and then transfer the mix to the slow cooker pot.
 Cover with a lid and set the slow cooker to 8-9 hours on LOW, 5-6 hours on MEDIUM, 3.5-4 hours on HIGH.
 If adding carrots later, do it in the last 30 minutes to 1 hour (depending on the heat setting).